 Frying eggs in bell pepper rings is such a lovely way to serve eggs for breakfast or brunch.
 Kids adore them, and so do the grownups!

 You'll only need a few simple ingredients to make bell pepper eggs.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Bell pepper rings: I use three rings and I slice them ⅓-inch thick.
 It's fun to use different colors if you can - I use the remaining peppers later that day in a salad.
 I chop them and mix them with olive oil, salt, pepper, oregano, and crumbled feta.

 Eggs: I use large eggs in most of my recipes.
 However, in this particular recipe, medium eggs work better.
 See the discussion below.

-How to make bell pepper eggs?
-It's easy!
-Scroll down to the recipe card for the detailed instructions.
+Making bell pepper eggs is easy!
+Scroll down to the recipe card for detailed instructions.
 Here are the basic steps:

 You fry eggs in a pan as usual.
 But instead of just breaking them into the frying pan, you break them into bell pepper molds!

 Now simply fry until the egg whites are set.
 That's it!

 This method makes for a pretty presentation.
 It's also very tasty since the peppers become soft and slightly caramelized.

-1. Resist the temptation to fry the eggs over high heat.
+1. Resist the temptation to cook the eggs over high heat.
 Eggs should always be cooked over medium or medium-low heat (soft scrambled eggs are a good example).